Academy Awards A to Z

 Created as a non-profit organisation in 1927, the original Academy of Motion Picture Arts and Sciences was made up of 36 producers and film-makers.
 Led by MGM studio chief Louis B Mayer, its membership included such notables as Douglas Fairbanks, Harold Lloyd and Mary Pickford.
 It now boasts more than 6,000 members, a quarter of them actors.

-Fans desperate to see Hollywood's movers and shakers arriving can do so by sitting on the specially constructed benches erected outside - provided they register at least six months in advance - camping out overnight was banned after 9/11.
-The lucky 700 selected at random are told to arrive at 07:00 on Oscar day, 10 hours before the fun begins.
+Fans desperate to see Hollywood's movers and shakers arriving at the Oscars ceremony can do so by sitting on the specially constructed benches erected outside - provided they register at least six months in advance (camping out overnight was banned after 9/11).
+The lucky 700 are selected at random and told to arrive at 07:00 on Oscar day, 10 hours before the fun begins.

 The Oscars have thrown up more than their fair share of fashion faux pas over the years.
-Who could forget the bizarre Indian headdress sported by Cher in 1986, or Bjork's swan gown in 2001 (pictured), Gwyneth Paltrow was criticised by fashionistas in 2002 for appearing sans bra in a transparent top, as did Celine Dion in 1999 for wearing what appeared to be a back-to-front white jacket.
+Who could forget the bizarre Indian headdress sported by Cher in 1986, or Bjork's swan gown in 2001?
+Gwyneth Paltrow was criticised by fashionistas in 2002 for appearing sans bra in a transparent top, and Celine Dion came a cropper in 1999 for wearing what appeared to be a back-to-front white jacket.

 A regular feature of each Oscar telecast is a montage paying tribute to those notables who have died since the last ceremony.
-A Room With A View screenwriter Ruth Prawer Jhabvala, visual effects maestro Ray Harryhausen, and actors Peter O'Toole and Joan Fontaine are likely to be among those remembered this year.
+Robin Williams, Lauren Bacall, Richard Attenborough, Eli Wallach, Mickey Rooney, Bob Hoskins, Billie Whitelaw and Luise Rainer - the first winner of consecutive Oscars - are likely to be among those remembered this year.

-An actor and sometime president of the Academy whose name was attached after his demise in 1956 to an honorary award recognising individuals "whose humanitarian efforts have brought credit to the industry".
+An actor and sometime president of the Academy.
+After his death in 1956, his name was attached to an honorary award recognising individuals "whose humanitarian efforts have brought credit to the industry".
 Recipients over the years have included Gregory Peck, Frank Sinatra and, inevitably, Bob Hope.
 However, since the mid-1980s, it has been doled out sparingly.

 The first woman to win a best director Oscar for The Hurt Locker in 2010.
 The film also won best picture.